deployphp/deployer/docs/recipe/magento2.md

-Update cache id_prefix on deploy so that you are compiling against a fresh cache Reference Issue: https://github.com/davidalger/capistrano-magento2/issues/151 use add the following to your deployer scripts:
+Update cache id_prefix on deploy so that you are compiling against a fresh cache Reference Issue: https://github.com/davidalger/capistrano-magento2/issues/151 To use this feature, add the following to your deployer scripts:
 ```php
 after('deploy:shared', 'magento:set_cache_prefix');
 after('deploy:magento', 'magento:cleanup_cache_prefix');